benchi99/server-starter/README.md

 Bridge application for starting up game servers from Discord because I'm honestly sick of having to SSH into my VPS y'know

-> Why spend one minute doing this task when I could spend a month automating it?
+> That's how you turn a 5 hour task, into a one and a half month task.
+Because I'm a programmer, and that's what we do.
 >
-> _- Literally every developer ever_
+> _- Miachel Reeves, April 1st, 2022 _

 Requires Python 3.8 or higher to run